LelloPisello/compute-engine/README.md

 The pPipelineBindings is a pointer to a CePipelineBindingInfo structure array of uPipelineBindingCount elements.
 It **must** be a valid pointer if uPipelineBindingCount is not 0.

+The pPipelineConstants is a pointer to a CePipelineConstantInfo structure array of uPipelineConstantCount elements.
+It **must** be a valid pointer if uPipelineConstantCount is not 0.

+The uDispatchGroupCount member is the number of work groups which are going to be dispatched in your shader.
+If set to 0 the shader will run on N workgroups, where N is equal to the pipeline's longest binding's length.

 the CePipelineBindingInfo structure is defined like so:
 ```C